trufflesuite/trufflesuite.com/src/docs/tezos/truffle/quickstart.md

 </p>

 <p class="alert alert-danger">
-<strong>Caution!</strong> Keep your `secret`, `mnemonic` and `passphrase` safe!
+<strong>Caution!</strong> Keep your `secret`, `mnemonic` and `password` safe!
 When not on a testnet, you can quickly lose all your tez if someone else gets ahold of them.
 </p>

 ### Running Truffle's deployment scripts